Who Is Frank Oz?

 Puppeteer and film director Frank Oz was born May 25, 1944, in Hereford, England.
-He launched his career as a teenager with Jim Henson and the Muppets, and went on to become the performer behind such characters as Miss Piggy, Grover, and Fozzie Bear.
-He also performed as Yoda in the Star Wars franchise.
+He launched his career as a teenager with Jim Henson and the Muppets, and went on to become the performer behind such characters as Miss Piggy, Grover and Fozzie Bear, as well as Yoda in the Star Wars franchise.
 Oz has also directed several successful films, including Little Shop of Horrors.

 Born Richard Frank Oznowicz on May 25, 1944, in Hereford, England, Frank moved with his parents, Isidore and Frances Oznowicz, as well as his brother, to Oakland, California, when he was six.
 At a young age he adopted the name Frank Oz, because people struggled to pronounce Oznowicz.

 Oz was, by his own admission, a shy child.
 As the son of amateur puppeteers, he gravitated toward puppets as an easy way to express himself.
 By the time Oz was 18, he'd already spent several years playing around and working with puppets.
 But he had no anticipation they'd be a part of his future.
 Instead, Oz had dreams of becoming a journalist.

 While Oz was still in high school, he had a chance meeting with 23-year-old Jim Henson at a puppeteering conference.
 "He was this quiet, shy guy who did these absolutely amazing puppets that were totally brand new and fresh, that I had never been seen before," Oz would later recall.
 Henson appreciated Oz's work as well.
 Two years later, as Oz struggled through his first year of college, Henson asked the young puppeteer to join his Muppets team.